 U.S. Business Immigration Services

-To compete in the global economy your business depends on your ability to recruit and retain the best and the brightest, wherever they may be found around the world.
+To compete in a global economy, your business depends on your ability to recruit and retain the best and the brightest, wherever they may be found.
 That’s where we come in.
-TSM US Business Immigration Services can streamline the visa process for foreign born talent.
+TSM can streamline the visa process for foreign talent.
 We work with you to build fast, reliable immigration programs to help you build and sustain your workforce efficiently and predictably.

 Work Related Visas

-TSM Business Immigration Services focus on helping U.S. employers acquire the foreign national talent you need.
+TSM focuses on helping U.S. employers acquire the foreign talent you need.
 Whether your employees are coming from abroad, transferring from one business location to another, or graduating from a U.S. university, TSM offers careful analysis and assessment of each application, allowing you to ultimately choose the best and most reliable visa category for a particular company or individual.

-We evaluate the strength and weakness of each candidate and case, with an eye toward how the case will evolve as time goes on.
+We evaluate the strengths and weaknesses of each candidate and case, with an eye toward how the case will evolve as time goes on.
 To help employers build capacity, we develop an efficient procedure that streamlines information gathering and document processing so visas are handled as expeditiously as possible.

 H-1B Visas for Specialty occupation workers